-The Billing Factor is as follows:
+The Billing Factor for rates in section 2.a. is as follows:

-- (i) For each wind plant, or phase of a wind plant, that has completed installation of all units no later than the 15th of the month prior to the billing month the billing factor in kW will be the greater of the maximum one-hour generation or the nameplate of the plant.
-A unit has completed installation when it has generated and delivered power to the BPA system. - (ii) For each wind plant, or phase of a wind plant, for which some but not all units have been installed by the 15th day of the month prior to the billing month, the billing factor will be the maximum measured hourly output of the plant through the 15th day of the prior month in kW.
+- (1) For each wind plant, or phase of a wind plant, that has completed installation of all units no later than the 15th of the month prior to the billing month, the billing factor in kW will be the greater of the maximum one-hour generation or the nameplate of the plant.
+A unit has completed installation when it has generated and delivered power to the BPA system. - (2) For each wind plant, or phase of a wind plant, for which some but not all units have been installed by the 15th day of the month prior to the billing month, the billing factor will be the maximum measured hourly output of the plant through the 15th day of the prior month in kW. - (3) For each wind plant, or phase of a wind plant, where none of the units have been installed on or before the 15th of the month prior to the billing month, but some units have been installed before the start of the billing month, the billing factor will be zero.

-(c) EXCEPTIONS
+c.
+EXCEPTIONS

-- (i) The rates in section 2(a) above will not apply to a variable energy resource, or portion of a variable energy resource, that, in BPA's determination, has put in place, tested, and successfully implemented in conformance to the criteria specified in BPA-TS business practices, no later than the 15th day of the month prior to the billing month, the dynamic transfer of plant output out of BPA's Balancing Authority Area to another Balancing Authority Area. - (ii) Any component of the rates in section 2(a) above will not apply to a variable energy resource, or portion of a variable energy resource, that, in BPA's determination, has put in place, tested, and successfully implemented in conformance to criteria specified in BPA-TS business practices, no later than the 15th day of the month prior to the billing month, self-supply of that component of balancing service, including by contractual arrangements for thirdparty supply.
+- (1) The rates under section 2.a. above will not apply to a variable energy resource, or portion of a variable energy resource, that, in BPA's determination, has put in place, tested, and successfully implemented in conformance to the criteria specified in BPA business practices, no later than the 15th day of the month prior to the billing month, the dynamic transfer of plant output out of BPA's Balancing Authority Area to another Balancing Authority Area. - (2) Individual rate components under section 2.a.(1)-(5) above will not apply to a variable energy resource, or portion of a variable energy resource, that, in BPA's determination, has put in place, tested, and successfully implemented in conformance to criteria specified in BPA business practices, no later than the 15th day of the month prior to the billing month, self-supply of that component of balancing service, including by contractual arrangements for thirdparty supply.